apdekock/apdekock.github.io/_posts/2015-08-12-windows_service_hosting_jar.markdown

   * "When life gives you lemonade, make lemons.
 Life’ll be all like ‘what?!’" —   Phil Dunphy [Phil’s-osophy]"

-    **_Shock and awe life[^10]..., and there are ways of making .NET and Java work together, whilst adhering to the loosely coupled and highly cohesive code rules, with vanilla mechanisms at your disposal._**
+    **_Shock and awe life[^10]..., and there are ways of making .NET and Java work together with vanilla mechanisms at your disposal, whilst still remaining loosely coupled and highly cohesive._**

 [^10]:[Shock and awe](https://en.wikipedia.org/wiki/Shock_and_awe)